elsbrd/Analyzing-IMDB-Top-250/README.md

 # Analyzing-IMDB-Top-250

-There is a link from the top 250 films according to IMDB https://www.imdb.com/chart/top
+There is a link of the top 250 films according to IMDB https://www.imdb.com/chart/top

 ## Taks
 - Collect movies released after 2000 into a `movies.json` file.
 For each movie collect the following data (look on the screenshot).